10 Unique Budgeting Tips That Helped Me Pay Off $60,000 Of Debt

 It’s official.
 I am debt-free.
 I was 21 when I embarked on my goal; I wanted to pay off almost $60,000 of undergraduate student loan debt in five years or less.
 I had good money sense, but limited financial literacy.
 I didn’t follow all the money rules.
 For starters, I should have built an emergency fund.
-Instead, I jumped feet first into the tumultuous waters of debt repayment, and I’m glad I did.
+Instead, I jumped feet first into the tumultuous waters of debt repayment with unique budgeting tips, and I’m glad I did.

 It helps that I never had money to start with.
 I learned a fair bit as an English major, but realistic salary expectations weren’t covered in any of my classes, or even by career services.
 I wasn’t versed in what to expect from a salary.
 At my part-time retail job, I made minimum wage — $8 an hour.
 I thought $30,000 was a normal post grad salary.
 I was floored when I was offered $32,000.
 It seemed incredible and without any fanfare — by which I mean, asking questions or negotiating — I accepted the job offer.

 50/20/30 are the generally accepted ratios of conventional budget wisdom, but necessity balanced my books for me.
 Doubling my monthly student loan payments was the solution to paying off my student loans in half the expected time.
 I was only supporting myself, and I knew there wouldn’t be a better time to commit to a sparse lifestyle.
 I also knew I had to make it a habit as soon as possible, so I wouldn’t get used to having money to spend freely.
 It was non-negotiable. $800 would go to my student loans, and the rest of my budget was built around that.
 I always did a bi-weekly budget based on payday.
 Here’s what it looked like while I was still in my first job:

 - Laundry – $20

 - Savings – $100